 SIDE NOTE: I’ve spent a lot of time thinking about what makes my newsletter unique and I believe it’s a combination of several factors including:

-- It’s eclectic and covers ideas relating to work, art, and life equally.
+- It’s eclectic and covers ways to produce, promote, and profit from your creations.

 - Its content is evergreen and timeless — it’s not just about the news of the day.